TABLE OF CONTENTS

 How are GPUs Used in AI?

-GPUs in AI can speed up deep neural network training with power efficiency, availability in data centres/cloud and affordability.
-Here’s how the widespread adoption of GPU acceleration is empowering AI's recent breakthroughs.
+AI GPUs can speed up deep neural network training with power efficiency, availability in data centres/cloud and affordability.
+Here’s how the widespread adoption of GPU acceleration is helping AI's recent breakthroughs.

 Why are GPUs used for AI